 We believe that continuous evaluation of a student's progress is necessary in measuring the effectiveness of instruction and in achieving the stated objectives of the program.

-We believe that individuals, who meet the legal requirements of the state together with potential for success and satisfaction, should be accepted into this program.
+Individuals, who meet the legal requirements of the state together with potential for success and satisfaction, should be accepted into this program.

-We believe that Patient Care Technician education is a continuous process that must continue after completion of the program.
+Patient Care Technician education is a continuous process that must continue after completion of the program.